bratpeki/modern-milkytracker-guide/docs/basics.md

 | F-4 | .1 | .. | ... |
 | D#4 | .1 | .. | ... |
 ```

-You can consider tracks as one-dimensional arrays of cells.

 Also, notice that instead of the `-`, there is now a `#` for sharp notes in the first row.<br>
 This saves up on screen space.